 All data used in calculating adjusted cohort rates come from the Individual Student Enrollment System (ISES) Year End records.
-2009-10 4-Year Rates use 5 years of ISES data, 2005-06 through 2009-10.
-4-Year Rates for each successive school year will use a corresponding set of 5 years of ISES data.
-6-Year rates require 7 years of ISES data.
+2009-10 4-year rates use 5 years of ISES data, 2005-06 through 2009-10.
+4-year rates for each successive school year will use a corresponding set of 5 years of ISES data.
+5-year and 6-year rates require 6 years and 7 years of ISES data, respectively.

 The key ISES data elements used in the calculation of the adjusted cohort graduation rate are: completed term indicator, exit type, grade level placement, high school completion credential, max age year, accountable district, accountable school, expected transfer district/school, and student group.
 Assignment to a cohort is based on each's student's first high school enrollment record in ISES.
 Accountable district, accountable school, and student group identification for disaggregated graduation rate reporting purposes will be based on the data in the ISES record containing the highest completion credential earned during the timeframe, or, for noncompleters, the most recent ISES record during the timeframe.
 For noncompleters, if exit type is ETC in the most recent record during the timeframe, then expected transfer district/school may be the accountable district/school.